The 50 Best Foods for Your Heart

 Foods that are high in potassium can help keep blood pressure in check, the American Heart Association points out, and bananas are one of the richest dietary sources of this nutrient.
 A medium banana has about 420 mg of potassium—approximately one-tenth of the daily recommended intake, Morey says.

 Barley can be one of the best foods for your heart: a healthy whole grain high in antioxidants, vitamins, and minerals.
-The “can be” is because much of the barley eaten in the United States is called pearled or pearl barley, which is partially refined.
+The “can be” is because much of the barley eaten in North America is called pearled or pearl barley, which is partially refined.
 The pearling process removes part of the bran layer, which means the end product is no longer whole grain and is lower in heart-healthy fibre.
-“Look for whole hulled barley, which has more fiber,” says Severson.
+“Look for whole hulled barley, which has more fibre,” says Severson.

 Cauliflower is a cruciferous vegetable high in fibre, which can help lower blood pressure, and vitamin K, which helps boost circulation.
 But one caveat: Vitamin K helps blood clot, and people taking blood-thinning medication should check with their physicians about how much cauliflower is safe to eat to make sure it doesn’t interfere with a drug’s effects, Morey adds.
 “For most people cauliflower is fine, and a great source of nutrients and fibre,” she says.